 This information is considered confidential and proprietary to OptumRx.
 It is intended for internal use only and should be disseminated only to authorized recipients.
 The contents of the therapeutic class overviews on this website ("Content") are for informational purposes only.
 The Content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Patients should always seek the advice of a physician or other qualified health provider with any questions regarding a medical condition.
-Clinicians should refer to the full prescribing information and published resources when making medical decisions.
+Clinicians should refer to the full prescribing information and published resources when

-Drug Available Formulations Route Usual Recommended Frequency Comments Qutenza (capsaicin) Patch Transdermal 60-minute application of up to 4 patches every 3 months Only administered by physicians or health care professionals Savella (milnacipran) Tablet Oral Twice daily Reduce dose in CrCl < 30 mL/min Caution in patients with moderate renal impairment or severe hepatic impairment
+Drug Available Formulations Route Usual Recommended Frequency Comments Do not use in severe renal impairment (CrCl < 30 mL/min) or severe hepatic impairment Reduce dose in moderate hepatic impairment Qutenza (capsaicin) Patch Transdermal 60-minute application of up to 4 patches every 3 months Only administered by physicians or health care professionals Savella (milnacipran) Tablet Oral Twice daily Reduce dose in CrCl < 30 mL/min Caution in patients with moderate renal impairment or severe hepatic impairment